 The specific epithet caroliniana means of Carolina (Fernald 1970).
 The locality information for the dried plant specimen that this species is based on (the type locality) is "Carol."
 Reverend Lewis D. De Schweinitz named this species caroliniana in an article in 1824 (Schweinitz 1824).
 He also named other species in this same article which have the same type locality, but this is the only one given the epithet caroliniana.
 So, perhaps it is more than the type locality that determined why Schweinitz named this species caroliniana.

-There are no known populations today, but at least three historical locations have been document.
+There is one extant occurrence and three historical locations have been document.
 The two from Long Island are considered extirpated and the one located near Allegany State Park needs additional survey effort.
 Flora of North America does not include New York as part of these species range, but it does include Pennsylvania and New Jersey.
 The northern limit is apparently southeastern New York and the Southern Tier.
 There is a possibility this plant has been overlooked, but all records should be compared to more common similar looking sedges.

 Two populations have apparently been extirpated by urbanization.
 A third population is known only from one historical collection made in 1957.
 This population has not been looked for in recent years at it is unknown if it is still extant.
 Overall, this species is clearly declining in New York.